Serbian nationalism: Breakup of Yugoslavia and Yugoslav Wars

+In the late 1980s Milošević allowed the mobilization of Serb nationalist organizations to go unhindered by actions from the Serbian government, with Chetniks holding demonstrations, and the Serbian government embraced the Serbian Orthodox Church and restored its legitimacy in Serbia.
+In the media started to be popularized Serbian Church, and the idea that the Orthodoxy was "the spiritual basis for and most essential component of the national identity [of Serbs]".
+In that regard, were re-published Nikodim Milaš's Pravoslavna Dalmacija (1901) and Radoslav Grujić's Pravoslavna Srpska Crkva (1921), pseudoscientific works claiming many historical innacuracies about the history of Croatia and Croats, as well the history of Serbs and Serb Orthodoxy, which were used as historical arguments for the war in Croatia and Bosnia.

 Milošević and the Serbian government supported a tricameral legislature, that would include a Chamber of Citizens to represent the population of Yugoslavia, a system that would give Serbs a majority; a Chamber of Provinces and Republics to represent regional affairs; and a Chamber of Associated Labour.
 Serbia's specific endorsement of a Chamber of Citizens and a Chamber of Associated Labour faced opposition from the republics of Croatia and Slovenia as they saw the proposals as increasing Serbia's power and federal state control over the economy, which was the opposite of their intention to decrease federal state control over the economy.
 Slovenia staunchly opposed the Milošević government's plans and promoted its own reforms that would make Yugoslavia a decentralized confederation.

 Croatia and Slovenia denounced the actions by Milošević and began to demand that Yugoslavia be made a full multi-party confederal state.
 Milošević claimed that he opposed a confederal system but also declared that should a confederal system be created, the external borders of Serbia would be an "open question", insinuating that his government would pursue creating an enlarged Serbian federal republic if Yugoslavia was decentralized.
 In 1989, the autonomy of SAP Kosovo and SAP Vojvodina were de facto abolished by constitutional reforms that transferred powers away from the provinces to the Serbian government.